dfrappart/articles/AKS-Managed AAD.md

 ## 3. The new way

-If you had the oportunity to check on the Azure doucmentation, you know that the previous way of integrating with Azure AD is called **Azure AD integration (legacy)** while the new one is called **AKS-managed Azure AD**
+If you had the opportunity to check on the Azure documentation, you know that the previous way of integrating with Azure AD is called **Azure AD integration (legacy)** while the new one is called **AKS-managed Azure AD**

 ![Illustration01](./Img/AKSManaged001.png)